rtcharity/resources.eahub.org/content/events/fellowships.md

 ## Yale EA Fellowship

-Yale runs a similar fellowship to Arete, but with a larger giving game component (the “Impact Challenge”) which focuses exclusively on global health and poverty.
+Yale runs a similar fellowship to Arete, but with a larger global health and poverty component.

-<a target="_blank" href="https://forum.effectivealtruism.org/posts/suGcEobbHZZ4Gspeh/a-guide-to-effective-altruism-fellowships">This post on the EA Forum</a> describes how the Yale Fellowship works, and has links to all relevant  resources.
-Joshua Monrad (<a target="_blank" href="mailto:joshua.monrad@yale.edu">joshua.monrad@yale.edu</a>) from Yale EA can give you advice if you are interested in running a similar fellowship.
+<a target="_blank" href="https://forum.effectivealtruism.org/posts/suGcEobbHZZ4Gspeh/a-guide-to-effective-altruism-fellowships">This post on the EA Forum</a> is a detailed guide describing how Yale ran their 2018 fellowship, including links to all relevant resources.
+They have since updated <a target="_blank" href="https://docs.google.com/document/d/1ScJiL9crh0rfNgTv0aGcZtiEU3HYKpwSXQ1raRaWPfM/edit#heading=h.emnv7fke4g78">their reading list for 2020</a>.
+Jessica McCurdy (<a target="_blank" href="mailto:jessica.mccurdy@yale.edu">jessica.mccurdy@yale.edu</a>) from Yale EA can give you advice if you are interested in running a similar fellowship.

+EA Brown’s Summer fellowship (based on EA Oxford's intro fellowship)

-# Careers Fellowships
+# Other Types of Fellowships

 Some uni groups also run fellowships focussing on effective career paths.
-More information about these fellowships will be added soon.
+Some groups run advanced fellowships to level up the understanding of people who are already familiar with EA principles.

 <hr>